FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep4-miryoku.md

 ## My fork

 Miryoku is fantastic, but I did make a few edits.
-My QMK fork is at [github.com/FullQueueDeveloper/qmk_firmware](https://github.com/FullQueueDeveloper/qmk_firmware).
+My QMK fork is on GitHub at [github.com/FullQueueDeveloper/qmk_firmware](https://github.com/FullQueueDeveloper/qmk_firmware).
 It has a `fullqueuedeveloper` branch the `fullqueuedeveloper` keymap for the `crkbd` folder (Corne keyboard).
 The `README.md` has more information about my take on Miryoku.